Swright88/extending-testing/phase7/08_exercises.md

 Take a moment to look at the contents of `10users_10s.csv`, so you have some familiarity with what the output is from running your plan.
-Here's an example, which shows us the interesting columns are the first time - `timestamp` which is milliseconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time), and `elapsed` which is how long the request-response took:
+Here's an example, which shows us the interesting columns are the first `timestamp` which is milliseconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time), and `elapsed` which is how long the request-response took: